cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

       namespace: default
     ```

-    If your builder image is strored in another project.
-You can also specify it by using `builder_image_project` field.
+    If your builder image is stored in another project you can also specify it by using `builder_image_project` field.
     By default, Cirrus CI assumes builder image is stored within the same project as the GKE cluster.

 ### Windows Support